jambuur/APEDSK99/README.md

 For nostaligic, authentic and I-just-don't-enjoy-SMD-soldering reasons, APEDSK99 is based on good old through-hole technology.

-The interface to the TI is through the classic signaling/buffering with 74LS244 (74LS541 for PCB layout reasons) and 74LS245.
+The interface to the TI is through the classic signaling/buffering with 2 74LS244 (74LS541 for PCB layout reasons) and a 74LS245.
 An 8Kx8 RAM contains the DSR code, uploaded by the Arduino at powerup.

-CRU is emulated through 2 memory mapped addresses; this both simplifies the shield design and streamlines the DSR code.

-The DSR is a modified version of the original TI Disk Controller DSR but with CRU comms removed and optimised for reliable SD card access instead of wonky floppies.
+The DSR is a modified version from the original TI Disk Controller.
+CRU is emulated through 2 memory mapped addresses, simplifying shield design (well, I ran out of GPIO pins).
+Optimising for reliable SD card access instead of wonky floppies saw quite some code removed, freeing up DSR space for future enhancements.

 The Arduino UNO controls the TI interface, has R/W access to RAM and can halt the TI.
-Due to the limited number of GPIO pins available on the Arduino UNO, R/W to RAM is a serial-to-parallel scheme through 74HC595 shift registers.
-This idea is neither new or mine but I have gratefully used part of [this excellent project](https://github.com/mkeller0815/MEEPROMMER
-) by Mario Keller.
+Due to the limited number of GPIO pins available, R/W to RAM is a serial-to-parallel scheme through 74HC595 shift registers.
+This idea is neither new or mine but I have gratefully used part of [this excellent project](https://github.com/mkeller0815/MEEPROMMER) by Mario Keller.

 When the TI issues a disk controller command, the Arduino receives an interrupt through a 74LS138.
 The Arduino then: